 There was once a farmer who owned a horse and had a son.
 One day, his horse ran away.
 The neighbours came to express their concern: “Oh, that’s too bad.
 How are you going to work the fields now?”
 The farmer replied: “Good luck, Bad luck, Who knows?”

 In a few days, his horse came back and bought another horse with her.
 Now, the neighbours were glad: “Oh, how lucky!
 Now you can do twice as much work as before!”
 The farmer replied: “Good luck, Bad luck, Who knows?”

 This new horse was wild.
 While training it, the farmer’s son fell and hurt himself, fracturing his arm and leg.
 He was unable to till the land.
 “Bad luck, luck,” said all the villagers immediately.
 The farmer again said “Good luck, who knows”

 Soon, the news came that a war broke out, and all the young men were required to join the army.
 The villagers were sad because they knew that many of the young men will not come back.
 The farmer’s son could not be drafted because of his broken arm & leg.
 His neighbours were jealous: “How lucky!
 You get to keep your only son.”
 The farmer replied: “Good luck, Bad luck, Who knows?”

 By thinking too much about the impact of present happenings on our future, we are acting like the villagers who ascribed either ‘Good luck’ or ‘Bad luck’ on all events.
 When our dreams do not fructify as planned, there is invariably a cosmic arrangement that has designs for us that are much bigger and better.
 Therefore, we need to adopt the mentality of the farmer …. when something goes wrong or rather, not as expected, just say “ Good Luck, Bad Luck, Who Knows “ and then chill out.

-Are you able to, just like the farmer did in the story, observe without placing judgment and accepting that there is potential for good and bad in every situation?
+Are you able to, just as the farmer did in the story, observe without placing judgment and accepting that there is potential for good and bad in every situation?